google/horologist/CONTRIBUTING.md

 Also make sure you have ([Git LFS](https://git-lfs.github.com/)) installed.

 If you change any code affecting screenshot tests, then run the following to update changed images on a Linux host.
-Alternatively uncomment the same property in gradle.properties.

 ```
-./gradlew testDebug -P screenshot.record=repair
+./gradlew verifyAndRecordRoborazziDebug
 ```

 This can be automated For a PR against the same branch, the Github action should commit against